Age of Consent, Child Molestation, & Statutory Rape in Missouri

 Deviate Sexual Intercourse includes any act involving the genitals of one person and the hand, mouth, tongue, or anus of another person.
 It also includes the penetration of the penis, female genitalia, or anus by a finger or another object.

-Lastly, Sexual Contact includes either someone touching another person with their genitals or the touching the genitals, anus, or female breast of another person (even through clothing) for the purpose of sexual gratification or to terrorize the other person.
+Lastly, Sexual Contact includes either someone touching another person with their genitals or touching the genitals, anus, or female breast of another person (even through clothing) for the purpose of sexual gratification or to terrorize the other person.

 Note that per these definitions, kissing alone does not meet the standard for sexual conduct.